itsamrit/DSA/Graph/README.md

 👉Dis from 1source to 1destination always bfs

+👉For all paths from source to destination use dfs.Bfs will be too complex

 👉As real bridges are always two ways & so as bridges & articulation point are always in two way i,e in undirectional graph

 👉Queue or Priority queue can be applied only to undirected graph.